 Christopher C. Wan is an attorney in the Houston office of Cokinos | Young.
 His practice focuses primarily on resolving complex commercial and industrial construction disputes through litigation and arbitration.
 Chris’s experience covers a variety of disputes involving refineries, chemical plants, pipelines, water treatment plants, high-rise condominiums, and university buildings, among other commercial and industrial projects.
 Chris graduated from the South Texas College of Law, where he served as the Texas State Bar- Construction Law Journal Student Editor.
 Prior to his legal career, Chris was an engineer specializing in highway design, with notable projects including State Highway 45 and State Highway 130 in Austin, Texas.
 Further, he worked alongside developers and contractors to assist with the design and planning phase of the tollways.
 Chris is fluent in Cantonese.

-- The University of Texas at Austin – B.S.
-Civil Engineering 2005
+- University of Texas at Austin – B.S.
+Civil Engineering, 2005

 Recognitions & Distinctions

 - Named a Rising Star in Construction Litigation by Thomson Reuters from 2018-2021

 - Lecturer, Construction Contracts & Claims, Collaborative Global Construction Engineering Advanced Training Program, Texas A&M University with Chungbuk National University (Republic of Korea), College Station, Texas, 2018 & 2019

 - Texas’ Best Lawyers® – Ones to Watch 2021-2022: Commercial Litigation, Construction Law & Construction Litigation 2021

 - Obtained a favorable defense verdict after a two-week bench trial for a mid-stream energy company over multiple competing claims for breach of contract (including contractor’s allegations of fraud and negligent misrepresentations) related to the construction of a 713-mile pipeline in Ohio.